 Even if you can’t offer someone the product they want right now, it’s important to be transparent about when you can meet their need.
 Provide customers with accurate information about when you expect sold-out items to be back in stock.
 If someone has made a purchase, advise them about shipping time and any potential delays they might experience due to strains on the system.

 And this should go without saying, but don’t engage in price-gouging.
 Not only is it illegal, it’s an ethically-questionable move that will not win you any fans (see this New York Times story—and the comments section—about a man stockpiling hand sanitizer in his garage if you had any doubts about what the general consensus is on trying to shamelessly profit on a global health crisis).

 How B2Bs Can Thrive Online

 For those in the B2B space, there’s also room to take your transactions online.
 Many people are now working from home for the foreseeable future, so businesses that cater to the needs of remote workers have an opportunity to gain traction with these customers.

-According to this article from Vox, Microsoft, Google, and Zoom have seen a huge uptick in the number of free users on their collaboration tools over the past week.
-Last week, the Zoom video conferencing app became the number one download on iOS business for the first time ever in the US, and Microsoft Teams has seen a 500 percent increase in China since the end of January.
+According to this article from Vox, Microsoft, Google, and Zoom have seen a huge uptick in the number of free users of their collaboration tools over the past week.
+Last week, the Zoom video conferencing app became the number one download on iOS Business for the first time ever in the US, and Microsoft Teams has seen a 500 percent increase in use in China since the end of January.